obsproject/obs-studio/README.rst

 -----------------

-**Aerium is in its very early stages.** Work so far covers repository setup, project policies, and a macOS development build configuration.
-The application interface remains inherited from OBS; the planned workflow improvements and additional features have not been implemented.
+**Aerium is in its very early stages.** Work so far covers repository setup, project policies, macOS development builds and CI, and an Aerium violet interface style built around ``#9146FF``.
+The layout and workflows remain inherited from OBS; the planned workflow improvements and additional features have not been implemented.

 The goals below describe what the project intends to explore, not features that are already available or a committed release roadmap.
 Scope, design,